 - The headline: You’ve got to instantly catch attention with your headline.

-- The benefits: You’ve got to tell by teasing, usually with fascinating bullet points.
+- The benefits: You’ve got to persuade by teasing, usually with fascinating bullet points.

 You might also need number 5 …

 The Proof: In this case, proof should be of the social kind.
-Number of subscribers, subscriber testimonials, reviews and media mentions, etc.
+Number of subscribers, subscriber testimonials, reviews, media mentions, etc.

-Whether or not you need to add in proof depends on a number of criteria, including the strength of your brand and the traffic source.
+Whether or not you need to add in proof on your email opt-in page depends on a number of criteria, including the strength of your brand and the traffic source.

 For example, if you’re driving existing blog subscribers to a focused email list, your good reputation (hopefully) precedes you.
-If you’re using Google AdWords to drive traffic, you likely have no reputation on your side and you’ll need everything you’ve got.
+If you’re running ads to drive traffic, you likely have no reputation on your side and you’ll need everything you’ve got.

 It’s always been a smart tactic to offer an up-front incentive, or “ethical bribe” to convince people to sign up for your list.

-This could be a free report, webinar, audio seminar, or other instant-gratification freebie.
+This could be a free report, ebook, audio lesson, video, or another instant-gratification freebie.

 In many markets, this strategy still works just fine.
 In others, you’ll face savvy subscribers who snag your incentive with an alternate “trash” email address, or simply unsubscribe immediately.